BlueBrain/BlueRecording/examples/ReadMe.md

-# Validation of EEG and LFP calculation
+# Examples

-Here, we provide an example of an EEG and an LFP signal produced by a single layer 5 thick-tufted pyramidal cell.
+Here, we provide examples of extracellular signals produced by a single layer 5 thick-tufted pyramidal cell.

 ## Instructions